DomiKamu/OhmerPrems/docs/modules/6OP-DX/Manual.md

 By loading a factory preset, the default selected voice is **E.PIANO 1** (the most used factory voice by numerous artists), from internal memory, indicated as **INT 11 E.PIANO 1** on the DX7-emulated display.

 You'll can choose either _Aluminium_ model (with genuine DX LCD), or _Dark "Signature"_ model (with OLED DX display), like shown at the top of this page.
-Of course, everything can be changed later, including model (panel theme) and emulated DX7 display!
-You'll can assume a factory preset as a good start point for your project.
+Of course, everything can be changed later, including model (panel theme) and DX7-emulated display!
+You'll can assume the following factory preset as a good start point for your project who are using 6OP-DX synth voice module.

 ![](_img/factorypresets.png)